mfarache/jekyll-now/_posts/2020-05-27-API-Gateway-Custom-Domain-Using-Route53.md

 Are there better ways?
 Yes!!!!

-Luckily we came with an hybrid approach, ruling out the usage of the plugin in favour of plain CloudFormation resources.
+Luckily we came with an hybrid approach, ruling out the usage of the plugin itself in favour of plain CloudFormation resources deliveried via serverless.

 I will provide some context to understand our proyect layout.